Library: Policy

 (5) a description of the goods or services.
 The description must be as detailed as possible to prevent any misunderstanding as to what the payment of the authorization covers.

-(f) The worker prints the completed form generated from the information entered on the payment screen, obtains the supervisor's signature in red ink, and gives the form to the client to take to the vendor.
-The worker advises the client to wait to sign the form until after the goods or services are provided to ensure the agreed upon goods or services are provided.
-To receive payment after the goods are provided or the services are completed, the vendor follows instructions on the form.
+(f) The worker prints the completed form generated from the information entered on the payment screen, obtains the supervisor's signature, and gives the form to the client to take to the vendor.
+The worker advises the client to wait to sign the form until after the vendor provides the goods or services.
+This practice ensures the client receives the agreed upon goods or services.
+To receive payment, the vendor follows instructions on the form.

 (g) The worker enters a FACS case note that includes: